dgoon/getdata-005/README.md

 This project's purpose is to generate tidy dataset from the provided rawdata.

 The tidy dataset should be summarized as average of each data column by the two factor: 'Subject' and 'Activity'.
-The feature vector is originally 561-dimensions in rawdata.
-Only 68 features are selected.
+The feature vector is originally 561 dimensions in rawdata.
+Only 66 features are selected.

 Detailed information about each variables is in CodeBook.md and rawdata's features\_info.txt.